Body Fat Favourites

-However, according to Cancer Research UK, as little as 3% of the British population realise that a body mass index above the healthy range (over 25) can greatly increase your risk of cancer.
-This lack of awareness is particularly worrying to health professionals as being overweight is a major preventable risk factor for cancer.
+However, according to Cancer Research UK, as little as 3% of the British population realise that a body mass index above the healthy range (25 and over) can greatly increase your risk of cancer.

 Professor Jane Wardle, Health Behaviour Unit Director – Cancer Research UK says: “Excess body body fat is not harmless ‘extra padding’, but active tissue producing hormones that can increase the risk of cancer.”